Scaling sales key takeaways:

 Here’s the expert panel we spoke to:

 When your business is scaling up, you have finite resources.
 You’ve got a specific number of salespeople who only have a certain number of hours in the week.
-As a result, you have to focus your resources on where they will have the most success - and that means targeted leads.

 It’s a rule of B2B lead generation that all leads are not created equal.

 Leads that come to you (inbound) are more valuable than ones you prospect yourself (outbound).
-They’re more likely to move through your funnel and become customers.
-Because of this, you should treat inbound and outbound marketing leads differently.

-We found that splitting up the sales team into two teams - Sales Development Representatives (SDRs) focused on outbound, and Marketing Development Representatives (MDRs) focused on inbound, made a significant difference to results.
+We found that splitting the sales team into two teams - Sales Development Representatives (SDRs) focused on outbound, and Marketing Development Representatives (MDRs) focused on inbound, made a significant difference to results.

 Jonathon said: